NgokNgo/oop-hcmus/README.md

-this repo is store oop code in cpp and java used for class
+this repo store oop code in cpp and java used for classes

-info files in cpp:
+Files in cpp folder:
 - Test 1 : Mid term test
 - Test 2 : Final test
 - library_app (complete): about association
 - the_softwarehouse (complete): about inheritance
-- SRS (maybe done): sum up, more info in Beggining Java Objects - Jacquie Barker
+- SRS : base on Beggining Java Objects - Jacquie Barker

+In java folder:
+- Only SRS